javvadqamar/crypto-price-telegram-bot/README.md

 # crypto-price-telegram-bot
-a telegram bot to show some selected crypto coins prices  @crypto_jq_bot
+A telegram bot to show some selected crypto coins prices.
+Telebot and pycoingecko APIs are used. t.me/cryptp_jq_bot